Ernest Ouandié: Capture and execution

 he abandoned his guide and simply walked into the post and told them who he was.

 At first the officers panicked and fled, but then returned and called for help.

 Ouandié was taken by helicopter to Yaoundé and imprisoned.

 Ndongmo was arrested when he returned from Rome.

-On 29 August the Cameroon Times ran a lead story titled "Bishop Ndongmo arrested for alleged subversion."
+On August 29 the Cameroon Times ran a lead story titled "Bishop Ndongmo arrested for alleged subversion."

-The paper also reported that Ouandie had given in to government forces.
+The paper also reported that Ouandié had given in to government forces.

-The reporter, editor and publisher of the paper were arrested, tried and convicted by a military tribunal on charges of publishing false information.
+The reporter, editor, and publisher of the paper were arrested, tried and convicted by a military tribunal on charges of publishing false information.
 The court said that the term "give in" could be taken to mean that the government was unable to catch Ouandié, which would tend to undermine and ridicule the government.
 The court said that he had been captured.

 Ouandié was tried in December 1970 and condemned to death.

-He was executed by firing squad on 15 January 1971 at Bafoussam.
+He was executed by firing squad on January 15, 1971, at Bafoussam.

-In France, most of the major media (AFP, Le Monde...) reproduce without hindsight the version presented by Ahmadou Ahidjo's government.
-On the other hand, Henri Curiel's Solidarity network is very active, mobilising lawyers and intellectuals to try to organise the legal and media defence of the accused, and approaching French diplomats to convince them to intervene.
-An International Committee for the Defence of Ernest Ouandié is formed, chaired by the naturalist Theodore Monod.
+In France, most of the major media (AFP, Le Monde...) reproduced without hindsight the version presented by Ahmadou Ahidjo's government.
+On the other hand, Henri Curiel's Solidarity network was very active, mobilizing lawyers and intellectuals to try to organise the legal and media defense of the accused, and approaching French diplomats to convince them to intervene.
+An International Committee for the Defense of Ernest Ouandié was formed, chaired by the naturalist Theodore Monod.
 Despite the lack of interest from the media, several personalities joined the committee: former minister Pierre Cot, writer Michel Leiris, philosopher Paul Ricœur and linguist Noam Chomsky.
-In the Thomson-CSF plant in Villacoublay, dozens of workers have signed a petition of support.
+In the Thomson-CSF plant in Villacoublay, dozens of workers signed a petition of support.